Curriculum

 At Sissinghurst our curriculum has been designed with this vision and our school family in mind and what we believe our children need to thrive and be successful citizens who make a difference to each other and to the wider community and beyond.
 The Sissinghurst Curriculum offers pupils a progression of skills and knowledge underpinned by a strong focus on oracy and reading as core skills which enable pupils to access the curriculum and develop confidence in communication.

 Our school values and our belief that all children are entitled to a curriculum which is well planned, progressional and relevant to prepare them for their futures is at the heart of all we do.
-We want our children to be motivated to learn, to be courageous in their perseverance and to recognise their own successes.
-Our children need to be ready, creative, courageous and to aspire to unravel the challenges that change will bring.
+We want our children to be motivated to learn, to be courageous and to recognise their own successes.
+Our children need to be ready, creative and to aspire to the challenges that change will bring.
 We are privileged to be the stewards of this new generation of pupils, growing and learning at Sissinghurst Primary.

 Intent – ‘What’